GoogleCloudPlatform/click-to-deploy/k8s/consul/README.md

 cd click-to-deploy/k8s/consul
 ```

-#### Configure the app with environment variables
+#### Configure the environment variables

-Choose an instance name and
+Choose the instance name and
 [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)
 for the app.
 In most cases, you can use the `default` namespace.